 The power of Prezi is that it can allow you to present a system or network of ideas, facts, images, etc., in a "spatial" format that highlights the relationships among the members of the system, just as a traditional concept map does.
 However, unlike a traditional concept map, Prezi also facilitates zooming in and out: that is, viewing the system as a whole and then viewing specific members of that system.

-Prezi has both a desktop and an online version, and the two can work in tandem -- that is, you can create a Prezi presentation --which are simply called "Prezis" for short -- online, then download it to your desktop version to edit it offline, and then upload it to the online version again.
-I found the online version to be a bit easier to use, and faster, than the desktop version (as well, with the online version, you can upload PDFs, which you currently cannot do with the desktop version).
-The online version is compatible with Firefox, Internet Explorer, Chrome, and Safari.
-You can download Prezi for free, but free accounts are also public, which means that your prezis will be publicly viewable, searchable, and reusable.
+Prezi has both a desktop and an online version, and the two can work in tandem -- that is, you can create a Prezi presentation -- which is simply called a "Prezi" for short -- online, then download it to your desktop version to edit it offline, and then upload it to the online version again.
+Instructors and students can get the basic version of Prezi for free, which should be sufficient for most educational purposes.

 Learning how to use the application might seem challenging at first, because the very nature of a Prezi presentation -- relational rather than linear -- is so different from that of other presentation tools.
 To put it another way, creating your first Prezi will probably be more challenging conceptually than technically.

 Prezi can incorporate images (e.g. jpg, png, gif) up to a maximum of 2880 by 2880 pixels or 50 MB per file.
 It can also embed YouTube videos (but an Internet connection is required to play these videos during the presentation).
 Text can also be added by simply by clicking on the “canvas” and typing, but the font formatting options are limited.
-Positioning, aligning, and resizing elements is done via a built-in tool called the "Transformation Zebra."
-A Prezi presentation can be saved in a Flash-based stand-alone format to, say, a USB key and shown on a PC that does not have Prezi installed on it, or can be published to the web.
+A Prezi presentation can be saved to a USB key and shown on a PC that does not have Prezi installed on it or can be published to the web.

 A user can move through the components of a Prezi presentation either according to a set "path" that its creator has developed or, alternatively, can hop from one component to another in whatever order he or she chooses.